modernweb-dev/rocket/packages/cli/test-node/e2e-fixtures/rocket-config-in-template/docs/index.md

-You can show rocket config data like rocketConfig.absoluteBaseUrl = {{rocketConfig.absoluteBaseUrl}}
+You can show Rocket config data like rocketConfig.absoluteBaseUrl = {{rocketConfig.absoluteBaseUrl}}